-Ride from Harlem to the Bronx with hip hop pioneers as your guides
+Ride through Harlem and the Bronx with hip hop stories, dance, and landmark stops

 Do not plan on a lunch stop.
 Lunch is not included, and the tour does not stop for lunch.
 Bring a snack if you want one.